As Time Goes By (TV series): Plot

-In the first series Judith develops a crush on Lionel while Alistair takes a similar interest in Jean and likes to call her "lovely lady".
-Both crushes are brief; eventually Judith and Alistair fall for each other and, in the final series, marry.
+In the first series, Judith develops a crush on Lionel while Alistair takes a similar interest in Jean and likes to call her "lovely lady".
+Both crushes are brief; eventually, Judith and Alistair fall for each other and, in the final series, marry.
 Other story arcs feature Lionel being asked to write an American TV mini-series, Just Two People, based on his early romance with Jean.
 The mini-series fails after much rewriting and network interference.
-Jean eventually retires from Type for You and later volunteers at a charity shop.
+Jean eventually retires from "Type for You" and later volunteers at a charity shop.

 Jean's very efficient secretary and Judith's best friend is Sandy, who eventually moves in with the Hardcastles after splitting with her boyfriend Nick.
-After Jean's retirement, Judy and Sandy become co-managers of Type for You.
+After Jean's retirement, Judy and Sandy become co-managers of "Type for You".
 Sandy dates Harry, a policeman and amateur rugby player, whom she marries at the end of the series.
 Sandy's last name is never revealed on the show.

-Other notable characters include Lionel's irrepressible father Rocky, whose favourite saying is "Rock on!" and who owns a large country house in Hampshire which he later gives to Lionel; Rocky's housekeeper, Mrs Bale, who has an unusual interest in the Shipping Forecast and gives exact times that meals will be ready; Rocky's gardener, Lol Ferris, who says Jean is a "tender woman"; and Lionel's glamorous young secretary Daisy, who firmly repels Alistair's clumsy efforts to chat her up every time they meet.
+Other notable characters include Lionel's irrepressible father Rocky, whose favourite saying is "Rock on!" and who owns a large country house in Hampshire, which he later gives to Lionel; Rocky's housekeeper, Mrs. Bale, who has an unusual interest in the Shipping Forecast and gives exact times that meals will be ready; Rocky's gardener, Lol Ferris, who says Jean is a "tender woman"; and Lionel's glamorous young secretary Daisy, who firmly repels Alistair's clumsy efforts to chat her up every time they meet.
 In series 3 of the show, Lionel is told by Rocky's physician that his father has less than a year to live, but this plotline was dropped and Rocky continued to appear throughout the show's later series, including the final "Christmas Specials" in 2005.

-Rocky marries Madge, as much a character as Rocky is, when he is 85 and she is 78 (Rocky features in the 2005 Christmas Special, where he must be around 97 years old).
+Rocky marries Madge, who is as much a character as Rocky is, when he is 85 and she is 78 (Rocky features in the 2005 Christmas Special, where he must be around 97 years old).
 They travel the world, are country and western music fans, tool about in Madge's classic Cadillac convertible (with steer horns on the grille), and hang out at the local pub, where Madge sings.
-In series nine, Madge is mentioned as being on an archaeological dig in Egypt; in reality Joan Sims died before filming began.
+In series nine, Madge is mentioned as being on an archaeological dig in Egypt; in reality, Joan Sims died before filming began.
 Also appearing many times are Penny, the meddling, neurotic sister of Jean's late first husband, who calls Jean "poor Jean", and Penny's well-meaning but dull dentist husband, Stephen, who once accidentally declined an OBE.

 Episodes

 The programme ran for ten series, from 12 January 1992 to 30 December 2005.
 All of the episodes were thirty minutes long with the exception of the final three episodes which were considerably longer.
-In December 2020, UKTV split the final two episodes which were also Christmas specials, into four shorter episodes.
+In December 2020, UKTV split the final two episodes, which were also Christmas specials, into four shorter episodes.
 They added a 'next time on' and 'last time on' segment at the start and end of each episode.